-- A mother mostly breastfeeds, but when she runs errands or takes care of her elderly relative, her partner gives the baby a bottle of formula.
+- A mother mostly breastfeeds, but when she runs errands or takes care of other children or relatives, her partner gives the baby a bottle of formula.

 - A mother mostly bottle-feeds but still nurses her baby to sleep every night.

-There are so many ways to do combination feeding!
+There are many ways to do combination feeding.
 The beauty is that you get to decide what works best for you.

 As you start experimenting and getting more experience feeding your baby, it will get easier to figure out what balance of bottle-feeding and breastfeeding you and your baby need.